 How To Build Brand Consistency In Your Interactions?

 First of all, you have to increase the number of interactions you have with your audience.
-And by interaction, it is not just about engaging but also just to be seen.
+And interaction is not just about engaging but also just being seen.

-So, make sure you have a specific routine and a set frequency of sending emails depending upon your campaign goals and business needs.
+So, make sure you have a specific routine and a set frequency of sending emails depending on your campaign goals and business needs.